 - Because the provision of all reasonable accommodations and services is based upon assessment of the current impact of the disability on academic performance, it is in your best interest to provide the best, most recent documentation.

 - Documentation must be a comprehensive assessment that addresses the ability to function in an academic environment and may include recommendations for accommodations.

-- A school plan such as an Individualized Education Plan (IEP) does not constitute documentation of disability but can be included as part of a more comprehensive assessment battery.
+- A school plan such as an Individualized Education Plan (IEP) does not constitute documentation of disability but can be included as additional information.

 - Submission of documentation does not complete the process.
-Remember to schedule an interview with a member of the Disability Services staff to discuss receipt of services.
+Remember to schedule your preservice accommodations in an academic environment.